MicrosoftDocs/sql-docs/docs/reporting-services/what-s-new-in-sql-server-reporting-services-ssrs.md

 Download [SQL Server 2022 Reporting Services](https://www.microsoft.com/download/details.aspx?id=104502) from the Microsoft Download Center.

 This release introduces the new [!INCLUDE [sssql22-md](../includes/sssql22-md.md)] Reporting Services (SSRS).
-We continue to innovate, create, and design in a way that gives everyone the ability to achieve more.
+Innovation, creation, and design efforts focus on giving everyone the ability to achieve more.
 Designing for inclusivity reflects how people adapt to the world around them.
-In this new release of SSRS, we made significant accessibility improvements to make sure we're empowering people to achieve more.
+In this new release of SSRS, significant accessibility improvements ensure broader empowerment and usability for users.
 The release includes:

 - Windows Narrator support enhancements for the new Windows OS (Operating Systems) and Windows Server
 - Security enhancements